 You could work for a local authority, national park, private estate, landscaping firm, garden centre or private contractor.

 You would also study part time for qualifications at a level appropriate to you.
 There are various relevant short courses at local colleges.

 You would work towards certificates of competency, such as using chainsaws with safety equipment and harness.

-The Modern Apprenticeship in Trees and Timber at SCQF Level 5 leads to a Scottish Vocational Qualification (SVQ) in Trees and Timber.
+The Modern Apprenticeship in Trees and Timber at SCQF Level 5 leads to an SVQ in Trees and Timber.
 At SCQF Level 6, there is a choice to specialise in either Arboriculture or General Woodland and Forestry Treework.

 You might be able to take a part time or distance learning course leading to an SVQ, a degree or a postgraduate qualification.